qq8322302/Lenovo-Tiny-Serial-PCIE-Expansion-Card/README.md

 It can be extended to:

-    1个 PCIE3.0x4 HP FLR series network card dedicated slot 1个 PCIE3.0x4 M.2 slots(NVME)
+    1* PCIE3.0x4 HP FLR series network card dedicated slot 1* PCIE3.0x4 M.2 slots(NVME)
-    1个 SATA protocol  M.2 slots(SATA)
+    1* SATA protocol  M.2 slots(SATA)

-**warning1：We need to modify the configuration resistors on the motherboard to achieve PCIe bifurcation**
+**warning1: We need to modify the configuration resistors on the motherboard to achieve PCIe bifurcation**

-**warning2：The SATA interface on the expansion card is connected to the motherboard's SATA port through a ribbon cable**
+**warning2: The SATA interface on the expansion card is connected to the motherboard's SATA port through a ribbon cable**

 Purchase address: [https://item.taobao.com/item.htm?id=836456384198&skuId=5596555241765](https://item.taobao.com/item.htm?id=836456384198&skuId=5596555241765)